STaylorT/Minesweeper/readME.txt

 Options:
 The default grid size is 9x9.
 The player can choose 3 pre-defined modes (easy, medium, hard) or can select her own custom size and mine percentage.

+Improvements to be made:
+- Store images in Grid class instead of Cell class so there aren't so many loaded images being unused
+- Enhance UI, especially after game loss / win.